wilkflow/tweet_eval_irony_584/README.md

-Originally dony for NLP class at Stevens
+Originally done for NLP class at Stevens
 Holds code for the paper and a copy of the paper itself